Tochemey/goakt/CRDT.md

 })
 ```

-Deletion removes the key from the local store.
-Tombstone support (publishing a deletion marker to `goakt.crdt.deltas` so peers also remove the key) is planned for Phase 2.
+Deletion removes the key from the local store and publishes a `CRDTTombstone` to the shared `goakt.crdt.deltas` topic via TopicActor.
+Peer Replicators that receive the tombstone remove the key from their local stores.
+Tombstones are retained for a configurable TTL (`WithTombstoneTTL`, default 24h) and pruned periodically (`WithPruneInterval`, default 5m).
+While a tombstone is active, updates and deltas for that key are rejected to prevent resurrection.

 ---